danielpodrazka/editor-mcp/README.md

    - `find_line`: Finds lines containing specific text

 The server runs using FastMCP's stdio transport by default, making it easy to integrate with various clients.

+## System Prompt for Best Results

+For optimal results with AI assistants, it's recommended to use the system prompt (see system_prompt.md) that helps guide the AI in making manageable, safe edits.

+This system prompt helps the AI assistant:

+1. **Make incremental changes** - Breaking down edits into smaller parts
+2. **Maintain code integrity** - Making changes that keep the code functional
+3. **Work within resource limits** - Avoiding operations that could overwhelm the system
+4. **Follow a verification workflow** - Doing final checks for errors after edits

+By incorporating this system prompt when working with AI assistants, you'll get more reliable editing behavior and avoid common pitfalls in automated code editing.

 ## Troubleshooting